Shopify/polaris/polaris.shopify.com/content/components/form-layout/index.md

   - fileName: form-layout-condensed-field-group.tsx
     title: Condensed field group
     description: For very short inputs, the width of the inputs may be reduced in order to fit more fields in the row.
 ---

-# Form layout

-Use form layout to arrange fields within a form using standard spacing.
-By default it stacks fields vertically but also supports horizontal groups of fields.

----

 ## Best practices